NoteNav/CSC313_Final-Project/README.md

 ## Overview
 ### Description
-Virtual note where it shows the place that the user visit and make a note
+Virtual note where shows the place that the user visits and makes a note.

 ### App Evaluation
 - **Category:** Social Networking